sagivba/sagiv-barhoom.me/_posts/2022-08-05-sqlplus_configuration_and_settings.md

 date:   2022-08-05
 categories: ORACLE
 ---
+Here are some configurations and settings tips for Oracle SQLPLUS.

 ## Storing enviroment setiings
 * `STORE SET file_name` - To store the current setting of all system variables, enter